vshaxe/haxe-language-server/README.md

 The goal of this project is to encapsulate haxe's completion API with all its quirks behind a solid and easy-to-use protocol that can be used by any editor/IDE.

+Used by our new [Haxe Visual Studio Code Extension](https://github.com/vshaxe/vshaxe).

 **Status**: Usable but still pretty new, so things may change, check [current issues](https://github.com/vshaxe/haxe-languageserver/issues).

 **IMPORTANT**: This requires latest Haxe development version due to usage of [`-D display-stdin`](https://github.com/HaxeFoundation/haxe/pull/5120),